Table of Contents

 Can I withdraw my Kiva Zip Credit?

 It is possible to withdraw your Kiva Zip Credit.
-All Kiva Zip withdrawals are processed via the main Kiva website.
-To withdraw your Kiva Zip Credit, you will first need to transfer your funds into your Kiva account.
+To withdraw funds from your Kiva Zip account, you'll need to first transfer them into your Kiva account.
+After you've done that, you can request a withdrawal through Kiva's website.

-- Click the "Transfer funds link under the “My Funds” section of your Kiva Zip homepage and enter in the amount of Kiva Zip Credit you would like to transfer to Kiva.
+- Click the "Transfer Funds" link under the “My Funds” section, and in the pop-up window enter in the amount you want to transfer and then click "Transfer to Kiva."

 Can I transfer my credit between Kiva and Kiva Zip?